 What is this film about?

-Hilda Ha is a story about a wild and free German woman who has consciously chosen to live off grid, which gives her a certain financial freedom – when there’s no utility bills or bank loans there is also no need to work 9 to 5.
+Hilda Ha.
+Off the grid is a story about a wild and free German woman who has consciously chosen to live off grid, which gives her a certain financial freedom – when there’s no utility bills or bank loans there is also no need to work 9 to 5.

 Where did you get the inspiration for this topic?